1. General information

 In the process of paper submission, the author will be invited to sign the Copyright Agreement for the publication of the paper.
 The Copyright Agreement is assumed to be signed if the author has confirmed his consent with the text of the Agreement by ticking a box in the corresponding field of the online form.
 The electronic editorial system will not allow the author to proceed with the submission if the Copyright Agreement is not signed.
 If the author is an employer of an institution with restricted research regulations and the submitted material can include some non-disclosure elements, the author should additionally provide the cover letter from his/her institution with the official permission for publication and upload a copy of this letter together with the paper.
 The Ukrainian Journal of Physics, its founders, publisher, editors, Editorial Board members, and employers carry no responsibility for any possible violations of the existing legislation of Ukraine or any other country by the author.

 The paper having been registered, the official confirmation with the corresponding reference number is sent to the corresponding author by e-mail.
 All further correspondence with the author is carried out by the Section Editor, who is responsible for the journal section where the paper was submitted to.
 The final decision regarding the acceptance/rejection of the paper is also sent to the author by e-mail through the electronic editorial system.

-After the accepted paper was edited, the proofs are sent by e-mail to the corresponding author for the final approval.
-The author should send his/her corrections in three working days from the date the proof was sent.
+After the accepted paper was edited, the galleys are sent by e-mail to the corresponding author for the final approval.
+The author should send his/her corrections in three working days from the date the galleys were sent.
 If the Editorial Office did not receive the reply in three working days, the paper is published as it is.
 No further corrections are possible from that moment.